dolbeysystems/fusion-cac-web-docs/content/auditor-user-guide/_index.md

 ## Auditor Role

-The audit module introduced the role of an auditor.
-The role of an "Auditor" has the same privileges as a "Coder" when it comes to account editing.
-In fact, an auditor is editing the final codes.
-If an auditor or coder submits the account with an open audit, the audit will automatically be closed.
-The auditor can route an account directly to the coder that last submitted (triggering a save and close), and the coder can rebut and route an account back to the auditor (also triggering a save and close).
+The audit module introduced the role of an Auditor.
+The an Auditor role has the same privileges as a Coder role when it comes to account editing.
+In fact, an Auditor is editing the final codes.
+If an Auditor or Coder submits the account with an open audit, the audit will autsomatically be closed.
+The Auditor can route an account directly to the Coder that last submitted (triggering a save and close), and the Coder can rebut and route an account back to the Auditor (also triggering a save and close).

 ![Auditor Role](AuditorRole.png)

 This role allows for the end-user to have a separate code tree while importing the coder-assigned codes so that they have something to start with.
-The auditor role has a companion viewer in the Navigation Tree.
-This viewer allows the auditor to document the findings of an audit.
+The Auditor role has a companion viewer in the Navigation Tree.
+This viewer allows the Auditor to document the findings of an audit.

 ![Audit Worksheet Viewer](AuditViewer.png)

-The pre-audit codes and DRG are displayed for easy reference by the auditor.
-The auditor conducts the review and makes changes to the codes in the Assigned code tree.
+The pre-audit codes and DRG are displayed for easy reference by the Auditor.
+The Auditor conducts the review and makes changes to the codes in the Assigned Code Tree.
 When finished, the auditor computes for the DRG.
 This displays post-audit results next to the pre-audit results for easy comparison.
 The changes made by the auditor during the review are automatically recorded within the statistics section of the viewer.